Dianne Evers Tennis Career

 Click on a photo to enlarge it

 In 2021.
-The final quest is to get all the Tennis Web Sites around the world to correct their spelling of Dianne Evers first name.
+The final quest was to get the leading Tennis Web Sites around the world to correct their spelling of Dianne Evers first name.

 In 1975 and 1976 Dianne was selected to represent Australia in the Annie Soisbault Cup.
 An under 21 girls tournament in Europe.
 She played her first year in Romania, the second year in Spain and France.